Justinian II: Veneration

 The veneration of Justinian II in the Orthodox Church is the subject of debate and confusion, as there are discrepancies in different Synaxarions.
 The Synaxarion of Constantinople from the 10th century lists the commemoration of the "Emperor Justinian", giving no reference of the emperor's life or whether it is Justinian I or II.
 Contemporary footnotes comment that this must be Justinian II, since Justinian I died in heresy, a position not held by the Orthodox Church today.
-According to Saint Nikodemos the Hagiorite, Emperor Justinian II was a bad man who lived a bad life, and he could not imagine that he would be commemorated as a saint, since in the Synaxarion of Saint Kallinikos of Constantinople on August 23, it does not say he died in repentance.
-Saint Nikodemos suggests this must be Justinian I, who is also celebrated the 15th of November with his wife Theodora.
+Saint Nicodemus the Hagiorite rejects the possibility that Justinian II, a bad man who is not recorded to have died in repentance, can have been made a saint; accordingly he says that the entry in the Synaxarion must refer to Justinian I, who is also celebrated on the 15th of November with his wife Theodora.

 Modern English translations and some Greek Synaxarions now list either Justinian I on August 2 or make no reference to either Justinian I or II.
 However, there are some Greek Synaxarions that list Justinian II.